Canned Heat

 • Store away from food.

-• Do not store together with oxidizing, acidic, or alkalis (caustic solutions) materials.
+• Do not store together with oxidizing, acidic, or alkaline (caustic) solutions or materials.

 Shelf Life